nu-childlab/theRpackages/CLDL_Package.md

 ### multimerge_vertical_csv
 1. This function vertically combines all csvs in a directory (if columns match)
    * saves dataframe to global environment
-   * saves .csv to a 'data_datestamp' folder (locates or creates) in your current working directory
+   * saves .csv to a 'data_datestamp' folder (locates or creates) in the parent directory of the original directory

 ### reshape_long